Bridging the gap between shop floor and ERP

 Minutes read

 ERP (Enterprise Resource Planning) systems like those from SAP, Microsoft, and Infor are powerful – they assist with resource planning, inventory management, and order processing.
 However, their effectiveness largely depends on the quality and timeliness of the incoming data.
-Delayed, incomplete, or erroneous information leads to the ERP system losing its relevance — a reality that many manufacturing companies know all too well.
+Delayed, incomplete, or erroneous information leads to the ERP system losing its validity — a reality that many manufacturing companies know all too well.

 Does this sound familiar?